Hotmoka/hotmoka/README.md

-private and public keys for that gamete and stored them into a file, so that you can use the gamete if you want to start transactions in the future; it has initialized the balance of the gamete to the value passed after `Moka init-tendermint`.
+private and public keys for that gamete and stored them into a file, so that you can use the gamete if you want to start transactions in the future; it has initialized the balance of the gamete to the value passed after `moka init-tendermint`.
 Finally, this command has published an internet service at localhost, that exports the API of the node.
 For instance, you can open the suggested URL